Alicent's Dead Son Gambit Protects the Living One

 How This Theory Works

-The Daeron imposter plot sharpens this to its most uncomfortable edge.
-Ormund Hightower handed over a bleached peasant boy and Daemon brought him home as a prize, while the real Daeron walked beside Ormund unnoticed.
+The Daeron imposter plot sharpens the argument to its most uncomfortable edge.
+Ormund Hightower passed a bleached peasant boy to Daemon's forces as Prince Daeron, and Daemon brought the child home as a prize while the real Daeron walked beside Ormund in the Reach, unnoticed.
 Alicent knows her sons.
 She also knows how deception moves in this war.
-Her suggestion to declare Aegon dead reads less like surrender and more like she is running the same play Ormund ran in the Reach: offer something that looks like capitulation, keep the thing that actually matters out of reach.
-The implication the theory cannot avoid is that Rhaenyra has already lost this exchange, and will not know it until Daeron's dragons appear on the horizon and Aegon steps forward to prove he never stopped breathing.
+Her suggestion to declare Aegon dead reads less like surrender and more like a replay of Ormund's gambit: offer something that looks like capitulation, keep what actually matters out of reach.
+The pattern the show has drawn is consistent enough that it supports reading Alicent's counsel as deliberate strategy rather than a concession wrung from grief.

 Is this theory convincing?